 Please note: I can only provide very limited email support to the course.
-There are ~130 people registered for this class.
-I am likely not going to be able to answer convenience questions such as what we covered in class, what will be on the exam, or how to do a particular homework problem.
-You will probably get a much faster and more focused answer to your question by asking questions in class, stopping by after class, and/or coming to either my or the TA's office hours.
+There are ~70 people registered for this class.
+I am likely not going to be able to answer convenience questions such as what we covered in class, what will be on the exam, or how to do a particular homework problem via email.
+You will probably get a much faster and more focused answer to your question by asking questions in class, stopping by after class, and/or coming to my office hours, especially for going over problems in detail.